pblaney/mgp1000/README.md

 	--email                        [str]  Email address to send workflow completion/stoppage notification --singularity_module           [str]  Indicates the name of the Singularity software module to be loaded for use in the pipeline, this option is not needed if Singularity is natively installed on the deployment environment
-	--skip_to_qc                   [str]  Skips directly to final Preprocessing QC step, either: yes or no can only be used in conjunction with bam as the input_format, should only be used for extreme coverage BAMs that have been previously aligned with BWA MEM to the hg38 reference genome and have adequate provenance to reflect this
+	--skip_to_qc                   [str]  Skips directly to final Preprocessing QC step, can only be used in conjunction with bam as the input_format, should only be used for extreme coverage BAMs that have been previously aligned with BWA MEM to the hg38 reference genome and have adequate provenance to reflect this
+	                                      Available: yes, no
+	                                      Default: no
 	--help                        [flag]  Prints this message

 ################################################